AsteriskAmpersand/Ice-Stable/README.md

   - > Shield mods x3 now grants no bonus over Shield mods x2.
 Shield mods x4 still grants reduced chip damage.
 - Clutch Claw Weapon Attack:
   - Backward impulse decreased to 300 (down from 800).
-  - > With this change, hunters will be dropped closer to the monster.
+  - > With this change, Hunters will be dropped closer to the monster.
 - Wyvernsnipe:
   - Main projectile: MV increased to 30 (up from 20).
   - Explosions: MV increased to 50/75/110 (up from 38/49/81).